harjuo/jemma/README.md

 # Usage

 Run jemma with `cargo run`.
-Optionally you can give a port number, like `cargo run 5000`.
+Optionally, you can give a port number, like `cargo run 5000`.
 Default port that jemma listens to is 8080.

-The program will respond to GET, POST and DELETE requests.
+The program will respond to GET, POST and DELETE requests for any given path.
 Data at the path of the request will be returned, stored or deleted depending on the request.
 Delete on a root node will delete all the nodes under it as well.

-The process run until it encounters a critical error, or is interrupted by the user.
+The process will run until it encounters a critical error, or is interrupted by the user.

 # Examples